ashiashok0406/advanced_Regression_Ridge_and_Lasso/README.md

 The company wants to know:
 1. Which variables are significant in predicting the price of a house, and
-2. How well those varia2. bles describe the price of a house.
+2. How well those variables describe the price of a house.

 Also, determine the optimal value of lambda for ridge and lasso regression.